oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 5. Verify the creation of storage container by below command.
 6. **mvn install -DexecuteCloudUtil -Dgoal=storage-list**
 7. We create the DBCS instance with name **winsdemo**.
 8. **mvn install -DexecuteCloudUtil -Dgoal=dbcs-create** (Creation of DBCS instance may take about 20 minutes!!
-Please donâ€™t execute creation of JCS instance until you get information that DBCS is in â€œRunningâ€ state)
+Please don't execute creation of JCS instance until you get information that DBCS is in **Running** state)
-9. **mvn install -DexecuteCloudUtil -Dgoal=dbcs-get-instance-details** (execute as many times until DBCS is in â€œRunningâ€ state â€“ in that case write down DBCS IP address)
+9. **mvn install -DexecuteCloudUtil -Dgoal=dbcs-get-instance-details** (execute as many times until DBCS is in **Running** state in that case write down DBCS IP address)
 10. We create the JCS instance with name **winsdemoWLS**.
 11. **mvn install -DexecuteCloudUtil -Dgoal=jcs-create**
 12. Creation of JCS instance may take about 20 minutes!!
 Verify the creation of JCS instance.
-13. **mvn install -DexecuteCloudUtil -Dgoal=jcs-get-instance-details** (execute as many times until JCS is in â€œRunningâ€ state â€“ in that case write down JCS IP address)
+13. **mvn install -DexecuteCloudUtil -Dgoal=jcs-get-instance-details** (execute as many times until JCS is in **Running** state in that case write down JCS IP address)

 The above steps creates a domain **winsdemoWLS_domain** inside the JCS VM, and pluggable database **PDB1._{ Value of opc.identity from environment.properties}_.oraclecloud.internal**.
 A WebLogic domain contains the cluster **winsdemoWLS_cluster** with **winsdemo_adminserver** as Admin Server and **winsdemo_server_1** as managed server.